GotAudio/AudioBookSlides/README.md

 sudo apt install firefox
 echo "You can launch Firefox and browse to http://127.0.0.1:8188 to view the execution queue."

-#__Install AudioBookSlides__
+#__Install Whisper__

 #20.
-Clone the AudioBookSlides main repository
-echo "Cloning the AudioBookSlides main repository." git clone https://github.com/GotAudio/AudioBookSlides.git "$BASE/AudioBookSlides"

-#21.
 Clone the whisperx and faster-whisper repositories
 echo "Cloning the whisperx and faster-whisper repositories." git clone https://github.com/m-bain/whisperx.git "$BASE/AudioBookSlides/whisperx" git clone https://github.com/SYSTRAN/faster-whisper.git "$BASE/AudioBookSlides/whisperx/faster-whisper"

-#22.
+#21.
 Install the whisperx and faster-whisper packages
 echo "Installing the whisperx and faster-whisper packages." pip install "$BASE/AudioBookSlides/whisperx/faster-whisper" pip install "$BASE/AudioBookSlides/whisperx"

-#23.
+#22.
 Install the AudioBookSlides package
 echo "Installing the AudioBookSlides package." pip install -e "$BASE/AudioBookSlides"

-#24.
+#23.
 Clean up the build and egg-info directories
 #idk if these are needed or not.
 I deleted them with no errors but later something caused an error.
 #Maybe the app has to be run at least once before they are no longer needed.
 Maybe I changed some code.
 #"pip install ." will regenerate them